Container Operations¶

 |---|---|

-| Run | docker run -d -p 80:80 image |
+| Run (detached, restart) | sudo docker run -d --restart unless-stopped image |

-| List Running | docker ps |
+| List Running | sudo docker ps |

-| List All | docker ps -a |
+| List All | sudo docker ps -a |

-| Logs | docker logs <id> |
+| Logs | sudo docker logs <name> |

-| Shell | docker exec -it <id> sh |
+| Shell | sudo docker exec -it <name> sh |

-| Stop | docker stop <id> |
+| Stop | sudo docker stop <name> |

-| Remove | docker rm <id> |
+| Remove | sudo docker rm <name> |

-| Build | docker build -t name . |
+| Build | sudo docker build -t name . |

-| Prune (Clean) | docker system prune |
+| Prune | sudo docker system prune |

 Related Documentation¶

-- Technologies: Docker
+- Technologies: Docker, Docker Compose, Dive, Trivy, MinIO

-- Concepts: Containers
+- Concepts: Containers, Container Orchestration